NinoVinalon/project-portfolio-2/README.md

 - The game runs smoothly and no problems occurred.
 - The game results are always correct.
 - I make sure that the rules are easy to understand.
+- Check if the game finishes when the score goes down to 0 or reaches 200 points.
 - I confirmed that the colors and fonts chosen are easy to read and accessible by running it through lighthouse in devtools.

     ![Responsive website example image](assets/images/cglighthouse.jpg)